ZehuaWang/Vue.js-tour-guide-mobile-application/README.md

 Project Description

 Introduce Vue.JS frontend framework, separate the frontend and backend to build the SPA.
 Use the new feature of ES and Stylus.
+This project includes:

+*Base Libray: Vue.js vue-router axios vuex

+*Package Tools: webpack babel

 Rendering On Phone